 Play: At the base of Breckenridge Resort, the Breckenridge Nordic Center offers snowshoe trails that lead to three historic cabins functioning as modest warming huts.
-Pack a lunch and hop on the Beaver Meadow Trail to Josie’s Cabin, a historic miner’s cabin named after an 1800s woman who lived in the structure with her husband and four children.
+Pack a lunch and hop on the Beaver Meadows Trail to Josie’s Cabin, a historic miner’s cabin named after an 1800s woman who lived in the structure with her husband and four children.
 Enjoy your meal in the cabin and take in the sweeping views of Cucumber Gulch Wildlife Preserve.

 Sip: Snag a table at The Warming Hut Restaurant and Bar on Main Street, once home to Summit County’s first newspaperman, who brought his printing press to Breckenridge via sled and wagon over Boreas Pass.
 Arguably one of the best happy hour deals in town, The Warming Hut serves $6 and $8 cocktails like the Hendrix Mule with elderflower liqueur and the Hut Honey Toddy, showcasing Loveland’s Spring44 honey vodka.

 Stay: Two blocks off Main Street and just a hop, skip and jump from the gondola is the cherished Fireside Inn Bed & Breakfast.
 This humble inn located in Breckenridge’s historic district offers traditional bed-and-breakfast-style rooms or dormitory accommodations, meaning it’s one of the most affordable places to stay in town.

 Vail knows how to go big or go home.
 As one of the most well-known resorts in the country, high-end living is embraced here with vigor.